 Ensure that you se reef-friendly sunscreen.
 There are more and more places in our destinations that are banning harmful sunscreen.
 You can find alternatives that are good for the health of the reefs and do not come in plastic.
 A great example is our friends at Pura Vida Palau, whose products we sell onboard Palau Siren.

 As you can see, all those changes are like going back to the old times when plastic wasn’t a common material.
 But it is easy to be plastic free in your bathroom.

 It is recommended to make one small change at a time in order not to get overwhelmed.
 This is a slow process and we think that any change is better than no change.
 We live in times where our daily habits are very harmful to our environment so any change will have a positive impact.
 One small change is better than no change at all.

-Follow us for further articles on how to be plastic free in your daily life!
+We have several tips for your kitchen too.
+So follow us for further articles on how to be plastic free in your daily life